The Size-Mass relation at Rest-Frame $1.5\mu$m from JWST/NIRCam in the COSMOS-WEB and PRIMER-COSMOS fields: OUTLOOK

-In this work we analyze the rest-frame 1.5~$\mu{\text{m}}$ light profiles of $\sim26\,000$ galaxies in the COSMOS field with NIRCam imaging in the F277W and F444W filters from the COSMOS-WEB and PRIMER surveys.
-The sample is drawn from the pre-existing COSMOS2020 catalog \citep{weaver22} and not NIRCam selected.
+In this work, we analyze the rest-frame 1.5~$\mu{\text{m}}$ light profiles of {$\sim26\,000$} galaxies in the COSMOS field with NIRCam imaging in the F277W and F444W filters from the COSMOS-WEB and PRIMER surveys.
+The sample is drawn from the preexisting COSMOS2020 catalog \citep{weaver22} and not NIRCam-selected.
 The main caveat in our work is therefore the mismatch between the source catalog and what is seen in the NIRCam imaging.
-A more extensive analysis, that starts with NIRCam selection of sources, subsequent multi-wavelength photometry and estimation of the key parameters (redshifts, stellar masses, etc.) and light profile fits, is a logical next step.
-This will not only allow one to make a more consistent analysis of the size - stellar mass distribution and its evolution, but also extend it to higher redshifts.
+A more extensive analysis that starts with NIRCam selection of sources and subsequent multiwavelength photometry and estimation of the key parameters (redshifts, stellar masses, etc.) and light profile fits is a logical next step.
+This will allow one to not only make a more consistent analysis of the size - stellar mass distribution and its evolution, but also extend it to higher redshifts.
 Despite this, we assert that the conclusions we draw in this work will likely not change once these improvements are made.

-Furthermore, until now the evolution of the rest-frame near-IR galaxy sizes has been treated as indicative of the evolution of stellar mass-weighted sizes, implicitly assuming that near-IR light profiles correspond with stellar mass profiles.
+Furthermore, until now, the evolution of the rest-frame near-IR galaxy sizes has been treated as indicative of the evolution of stellar mass-weighted sizes, implicitly assuming that near-IR light profiles correspond with stellar mass profiles.
 In order to take full advantage of the wide wavelength range of spatially resolved light profiles provided by NIRCam for many thousands of galaxies across most of cosmic time, a rigorous analysis of the UV-to-near-IR color gradients is required.
-This is less straightforward than it may seem, as our knowledge of near-IR SED is poorly constrained, especially at large lookback time.
+This is less straightforward than it may seem, as our knowledge of near-IR SEDs is poorly constrained, especially at large lookback times.
 For example, \citet{van-der-wel21} showed that the near-IR colors ($J-H$ and $H-K$) of $z\approx 1$ galaxies do not match the template colors of the most widely used stellar population models.
 The highly accurate and precise NIRCam photometry will produce SEDs with small systematic uncertainties, which will then allow us to assess which stellar population models and underlying isochrones and stellar template libraries match the data well.
 Only then are we in a good position to interpret the observed color gradients and reconstruct stellar mass profiles with high accuracy.

 \software{ astropy \citep{Astropy_v0.2, Astropy_v2, Astropy_v5}, \textsc{GalfitM} \citep{haussler13, vika13}, \textsc{SEP} \citep{bertin96, barbary16} }